Welcome to Our Blog

 Overview of Credit Relating to Personal Finances

 Credit is a contractual agreement in which a lender lends money to the borrower with the intent to pay the lender back at a later specified date (usually with interest).
-Credit is the purchase of goods or services with money that you do not yet have in your possession but have the intent to pay back the lender once you receive the money.
-When buying groceries with a credit card you are using credit.
-Getting a loan to buy a car or a house is also using credit.
+Credit is the purchase of goods or services with money that you do not yet have in your possession, but have the intent to pay back to the lender once you receive the money.
+When buying groceries with a credit card, you are using credit.
+Getting a loan to buy a car or a house is also utilizing credit.

 Why do you need credit?